American Jews: American folk music

 Jews have been involved in the American folk music scene since the late 19th century; these tended to be refugees from Central and Eastern Europe, and significantly more economically disadvantaged than their established Western European Sephardic coreligionists.
 Historians see it as a legacy of the secular Yiddish theater, cantorial traditions and a desire to assimilate.
 By the 1940s Jews had become established in the American folk music scene.

 Examples of the major impact Jews have had in the American folk music arena include, but are not limited to: Moe Asch the first to record and release much of the music of Woody Guthrie, including "This Land is Your Land" (see The Asch Recordings) in response to Irving Berlin's "God Bless America", and Guthrie wrote Jewish songs.
 Guthrie married a Jew and their son Arlo became influential in his own right.
 Asch's one-man corporation Folkways Records also released much of the music of Leadbelly and Pete Seeger from the 1940s and 1950s.
 Asch's large music catalog was voluntarily donated to the Smithsonian.

 Jews have also thrived in jazz music and contributed to its popularization.

-Three of the four creators of the Newport Folk Festival, Wein, Bikel and Grossman (Seeger is not) were Jewish.
+Three of the four creators of the Newport Folk Festival, Wein, Bikel, and Grossman, were Jewish.
 Albert Grossman put together Peter, Paul and Mary, of which Yarrow is Jewish.
 Oscar Brand, from a Canadian Jewish family, has the longest running radio program "Oscar Brand's Folksong Festival" which has been on air consecutively since 1945 from New York City.
 And is the first American broadcast where the host himself will answer any personal correspondence.

 The influential group The Weavers, successor to the Almanac Singers, led by Pete Seeger, had a Jewish manager, and two of the four members of the group were Jewish (Gilbert and Hellerman).
 The B-side of "Good Night Irene" had the Hebrew folk song personally chosen for the record by Pete Seeger "Tzena, Tzena, Tzena".

 The influential folk music magazine Sing Out! was co-founded and edited by Irwin Silber in 1951, and edited by him until 1967, when the magazine stopped publication for decades.
 Rolling Stone magazine's first music critic Jon Landau is of German Jewish descent.
 Izzy Young who created the legendary Folklore Center in New York, and currently the Folklore Centrum near Mariatorget in Södermalm, Sweden, which relates to American and Swedish folk music.

 Dave Van Ronk observed that the behind the scenes 1950s folk scene "was at the very least 50 percent Jewish, and they adopted the music as part of their assimilation into the Anglo-American tradition which itself was largely an artificial construct but none the less provided us with some common ground".

 Nobel Prize winner Bob Dylan is also Jewish.